 GHB, which is shortened from gammahydroxybutyrate, is a central nervous system depressant that typically comes in a powder or liquid form.
 When used, GHB elicits extreme euphoria, as well as lowered inhibitions and an increase in sex drive.
 Other impacts can include blackouts, memory loss, dizziness, and drowsiness.
 This substance is known to be used by rapists and other predators who will slip GHB into a beverage as a method of incapacitating their potential victims.

-GHB falls into the same category of “club drugs” as methamphetamine, MDMA/ecstasy, rohypnol, and ketamine.
+GHB falls into the same category of “club drugs” as methamphetamine, MDMA/ecstasy, and rohypnol.
 Both GHB and rohypnol are also commonly referred to as date rape drugs because they have potential to immobilize victims and cause them to suffer from amnesia.

 From a medical perspective, GHB can be used in the treatment of narcolepsy, and in some very rare instances, in those who are struggling with alcohol withdrawal symptoms.